 Normal Pap test results don't completely rule out the presence of abnormal cells (dysplasia) or cervical cancer.

-It could mean that there weren't enough cells to test or that the cell changes were small.
+It could mean that there weren't enough cells to test.

 The sample had abnormal cells.
 It means that you have changes on your cervix that will either go away on their own, or that could, over time, lead to cervical cancer.
 Your doctor will let you know what comes next.